 Many young people who are 18/19 feel ready to get a full time job and have a good idea about the types of jobs they would like to do.
 If they have been doing a vocational qualification or an apprenticeship they will already have qualifications related to a job area or, after A Levels, have a package of qualifications to offer to employers.
 Although, job hunting can be hard work and sometimes hard going there are many companies looking to employ students who are 18/19.
 Whatever job they apply for it is worth reminding them to check out the career prospects on offer and also opportunities for further training.

 Careerpilot has information about 19 different job sectors which includes detailed profiles of hundreds of jobs, you can see the job profiles by looking in the Types of Jobs section in each Job Sector.

 Things you could do to help your child make their post 18 choices:

 - Suggest they look at the Careerpilot ‘Find a Provider’ tool to find out about providers and what they offer, if they want to study or train in the South of England

-- Encourage your child to use the Careerpilot HE Skills Map Tool which will help them map their skills, they can then see their skills alongside the skills required for a job in job profiles.
+- Encourage your child to use the Careerpilot Post 16 Skills Map Tool which will help them map their skills, they can then see their skills alongside the skills required for a job in job profiles.